british special forces/div>

-Following the toppling of Saddam Hussein's regime in Iraq, 2003 it has been reported that an SAS Squadron has been assigned to a joint US/UK group of Special Operations units operating in the country, known previously as Task Force 145 (TF-145).
+Following the toppling of Saddam Hussein's regime in Iraq, 2003 an SAS Squadron was assigned to a joint US/UK group of Special Operations units operating in the country, known previously as Task Force 145 (TF-145).

-Now reportedly renamed to TF-88, this cream of Western Special Operators consists of several elements:
+Eventually renamed to TF-88, this cream of Western Special Operators consisted of several elements:

 • TF Black - - made up of an SAS sabre squadron, supported by a Company of SFSG (TF Maroon).
 Some SBS operators are thought to be attached to TF Black.